scivision/fortran-filesystem/README.md

 [C++17 filesystem](https://en.cppreference.com/w/cpp/filesystem)
 internally.
 That is, we do not use compiler extensions unless C++17 filesystem isn't available.
-For those old compilers, pathlib falls back to C stdlib and vendor extensions to standard Fortran.
+For those old compilers, pathlib falls back with limited feature set to C stdlib and vendor extensions to standard Fortran.
 Also inspired by
 [Python pathlib](https://docs.python.org/3/library/pathlib.html).

-Currently tested with compilers below, all of which use C++17 filesystem except GCC 7.
+CI tested with compilers including:

-* GCC 7
 * GCC 8, 9, 10, 11
 * Clang
+* Intel oneAPI (icx, ifx, icpc, ifort, icl)
-* Intel oneAPI
+* Visual Studio + Intel oneAPI

 Should work with other C++17 and Fortran 2008 compilers, but we haven't tested them.
 E.g. Cray, IBM XL, NAG, et al.